wenqi0425/SimpleTodo-Frontend-React-JWT/README.md

 This is my first React FrontEnd project.
 It works together another C# BackEnd project, SimpleTodoAuth
 https://github.com/wenqi0425/SimpleTodoAuth

+The whole project is a Todo App, with Database, Backend with JWT and a React FrontEnd.

-I tried to create a simple todos App by a baby steps.
+I tried to create it by a baby steps.
 I will continuely update this project when I have time.

 ## Necessary plug-in Packages for this project: